coleken/news-query/Readme.md

 # News Q

-News Q is an application for the Android operating system that retrieves and displays news articles.
+News Q is an application for the Android operating system that retrieves and displays excerpts from news articles.

 ## Project Requirements
 * Minimum SDK: 21